rsachdeva/illuminatingdeposits-rest/README.md

 #### Sanity test Client:
 See
 cmd/sanitytestclient/main.go
-In main function -- change tls setting to true or false.
-The server side DEPOSITS_WEB_SERVICE_SERVER_TLS should be consistent.
+The server side DEPOSITS_REST_SERVICE_TLS should be consistent and set for client also.
 Uncomment any desired function request
 Make sure to make email unique to avoid error.